robert-westenberger/knowledgebase/docker.md

 If you were to, for example, execute `uname -a` in a terminal in both the host operating system and inside a container, you will see both the host OS and the container are using the same kernel.

+Containers are just images in a running state.
 ## Image
 Multi-layered self contained files that act as the template for creating containers.
 They are like a frozen, read-only copy of a container.
 Images can be exchanged through registries.

 Through the Open Container Initiative, container images are now standardized, so an image built with Docker can be used with another runtime like Podman.